MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 #### A.B.C.
 Iterative aspect

 The iterative aspect is used to denote repetitions of an event, which may be of short duration or persist for some time.
 It might variously be translated into English using phrases such as "repeatedly", "over and over", or "for a while", depending on the semantics of the verb.
-It is marked by full reduplication of the verb stem. _\[unclear on whether this can combine with the other aspects, but the answer is probably yes\]_ (?)
+It is marked by full reduplication of the verb stem.

     (A.#) ????????, ??? ??? ????? ???
           ??  -???~???  ??? ??? ?????         ???